Thanksgiving is a yearly chance to reflect on our “Gratitude Quotient.” But some years this is clearly more difficult

-However, as I wrote about in a blog several years ago, two disturbing things are evident: (1) I’m still not nearly as grateful as I should be for all the ways God has blessed me; and (2) Many of the things I’m now MOST grateful for are past events I wasn’t grateful for at all when they were taking place.
+However, as I look back, I realize that many of the things I’m now MOST grateful for are past events I wasn’t grateful for at all when they were taking place.

-I call this second point “gratitude in retrospect,” the phenomenon of being grateful today for situations I once grumbled about.
-In a recent blog, I described this as The Manure Effect – God’s ability to use the “stinky” experiences in our lives to fertilize us for greater fruitfulness in the days ahead.
+I call this “gratitude in retrospect” – the phenomenon of being grateful today for situations we once grumbled about.
+In a blog several months ago, I described this as The Manure Effect – God’s ability to use the “stinky” experiences in our lives to fertilize us for greater fulfillment and fruitfulness in the days ahead.

 - Maybe you had a relationship breakup that tore your very heart…but it paved the way for the Lord to provide someone much better in your life.

-- Maybe you faced a severe trial in your health…but it caused you to make lifestyle changes in your diet and exercise – and now you’re feeling better than ever.
+- Maybe you faced cancer or some other severe trial in your health…but it caused you to make lifestyle changes in your diet and exercise – and now you’re feeling better than ever.

 - Maybe you lost a job you thought you’d have until retirement…but God opened (or will open) a new door that’s a much better fit for your gifts and passions.